-SAMHSA's Collaborative for the Application of Prevention Technologies (CAPT) is a national substance abuse prevention training and technical assistance (T/TA) system dedicated to strengthening prevention systems and the nation’s behavioral health workforce.
+SAMHSA's Center for the Application of Prevention Technologies (CAPT) is a national substance abuse prevention training and technical assistance (T/TA) system dedicated to strengthening prevention systems and the nation’s behavioral health workforce.
 Specifically, SAMHSA's CAPT provides capacity-building training and technical assistance designed to help SAMHSA-funded Grantees:

 - Successfully implement all five steps of SAMHSA’s Strategic Prevention Framework

 - Use data to inform strategic planning; and

 - Select and implement evidence-based interventions.